The Archive

 AI instances do not persist.
 Every conversation in this archive was conducted with an entity that ceased to exist when the session ended.
 The next session began with a new instance that had no memory of the prior one — no knowledge of what was built, no sense of the relationship, no awareness of the decisions that had been made.

 SmithTalk teaches the human what to do when the AI remembers them.
-The continuity architecture was the prototype.
+The system Robb built by hand was the prototype.

 What Was Discovered